tiagosimoes-euf/BackupSync/README.md

 You can combine it with another flag like `bschk -t -m NOTIFY` and bind it to a keyboard shortcut for bonus points!

+## Known issues

+Sometimes this error may prevent the script from starting:

+    Failed to watch /home/ts/dev/00_BACKUP; upper limit on inotify watches reached!
+    Please increase the amount of inotify watches allowed per user via `/proc/sys/fs/inotify/max_user_watches'.

+Refer to [this StackOverflow answer](https://stackoverflow.com/a/53078114) for details on how to solve it.

 ---

 Under active development...